JOE1994/JOE1994.github.io/_drafts/future-topics.md

 * Compiler was doing `**('std::end' of heap allocated object)`.
   Random failure occurred only when the `*(std::end of heap allocated object)` was nullptr.
 * Dereferencing invalid heap memory was the source of non-deterministic behavior.

+## What additional changes are needed in LLVM fork used by Rustc, compared to upstream LLVM ?